-Any former ASU student who has not been enrolled at ASU for three or more semesters, completed their previous degree program, or was academic disqualified must reapply to the university.
+Any former ASU student who has not been enrolled at ASU for seven or more semesters, completed their previous degree program, or was academic disqualified must reapply to the university.
 For more information on how submit an application for readmission, go to the Undergraduate Readmission page.

 Readmission processing occurs somewhat differently than transfer or freshman admission.
 Expect the process to take longer than your first application.
 Complete your application (submit electronic application and complete any to-do’s, such transcript submission) at least one month prior to the start of the session to which you are applying.
 Doing so will guarantee time for an admission decision to process and for you to complete any necessary tasks, such as academic advising, prior to enrollment.